tqc/authstarter/README.md

 This is the authentication code I find myself implementing on every project that needs a basic password protected demo or admin site.
 The flexibility of passport is nice, but for a simple app with few users all you need is something that works with minimal effort.

+* Express 3
 * Based on passport-local
 * Username/password stored in mongodb
 * Limit unsuccessful login attempts (3 per minute by default)
 * Password hashing
 * Users cached in memory to avoid excessive db requests
 * Redirection to original url
+* Hash preserved in redirection urls
+* Default login form provided if not overridden by creating views/login.jshtml

 The following routes are added to the app:
 * GET /login